uccser/cs-unplugged/csunplugged/topics/content/en/data-structures-for-searching/unit-plan/lessons/binary-search-trees.md

 They won’t need to write anything down - at every step they are simply making a left/right decision.
 Note that it's important that every value down the left branch of a node is smaller than the value in the node, and every value down the right branch is larger.

-{image file-path="img/topics/data-structures-for-searching-big-tree-empty.png" alt="A large empty binary search tree."}
+{image file-path="img/topics/binary-search-tree-big-tree-blank.png" alt="A large empty binary search tree."}

-Teacher’s Secret Version:
+{panel type="teaching"}

+# Teacher's secret version

-{image file-path="img/topics/data-structures-for-searching-big-tree-final.png" alt="A large binary search tree."}
+{image file-path="img/topics/binary-search-tree-big-tree-completed.png" alt="A large binary search tree."}

 Note: this large tree can be recreated using these numbers in this order:
 53, 86, 61, 27, 88, 30, 49, 23, 28, 55, 91, 12, 21, 72, 90, 32, 10, 99, 81, 60, 45, 20, 93, 97, 3, 31, 41, 58, 76,
 84, 73, 18, 92, 7, 47, 36, 74, 5, 48, 98, 19, 15, 46, 75, 14, 16, 17, 96.

+{panel end}

 {panel type="teaching"}